Bevsii/CPSC410-Software-Visualization-Project/README.md

 ## How to build:

 - Open intelliJ
-- Go to File>Project Structure>Artifacts
+- Go to File>Project Structure>Artifacts (Note, if you already see a JAR artifact in the list then skip to "How to Run"
 - Press the "+" sign
 - Select JAR>From Modules With Dependencies
 - Set "Main" as your main class